-The City College Acupuncture course is delivered in a blended way that integrates interactive teaching and practical hands-on experience with the use of modern technology.
+The City College Acupuncture programme is delivered in a blended way that integrates interactive teaching and practical hands-on experience with the use of modern technology.
 With a high proportion of clinical experience right from day one you will quickly become immersed in the philosophy behind Traditional Chinese Medicine (TCM).
-Practical subjects such as acupuncture are best taught in an interactive way in small groups.
+Practical subjects such as acupuncture are best taught in an interactive way.

-Our course is structured in such a way that you are introduced to practical skills such as needling, cupping and gua sha within a few weeks of starting the course.
+Our programme is structured in such a way that you are introduced to practical skills such as needling, cupping and gua sha within a few weeks of starting the programme.
 The second year contains a considerable amount of time given over to practical skills so that you will be confident when faced with your first real patients in the final year.

-The City College of Acupuncture course is unique in the UK as it operates a multi-bed clinic, which is a quick and efficient way of treating more than one person at a time, resulting in increased turnover.
+The City College of Acupuncture programme operates a multi-bed clinic, which is a quick and efficient way of treating more than one person at a time, resulting in increased turnover.
 The business element of our course will prepare you to work privately or in the NHS and to establish your own multi-bed practice if you so wish.

 As a private college we are able to keep a close eye on our overheads!